Why Data Engineers Are Failing AI Interviews in 2026

 -- "Dead letter queue for malformed events; checkpoint to S3 for recovery"

-That structure scores well with LLMs (clear, labeled, keyword-present) and with humans (shows you think about production concerns).
+That structure scores well with LLMs (clear, labeled, keyword-present) and with humans (shows production thinking).
 Concepts over tools.
 Always.

 Short answer: the lawsuits are piling up and the law is catching up.